fommil/fpmortals/manuscript/frontmatter.md

 documentation](http://typelevel.org/cats/).

 This book is designed to be read from cover to cover, in the order presented, with a rest between chapters.
+To ensure that the book is concise, important concepts are not repeated: intentionally against modern education theory.

 A computer is not necessary to follow along.
 If you would like hands-on exercises, we recommend [scala-exercises.org](https://www.scala-exercises.org/)

 We also recommend [The Red Book](https://www.manning.com/books/functional-programming-in-scala) as further reading.
 It teaches how to write an FP library in Scala from first principles.